 Should I prepare myself before the test?Some tests require special preparation.
 You will be notified of this when you make the appointment.
 In most cases, information is available in the section of the test in question on our website.

 How can I have an appointment?You only need to send your prescription to: email@example.com or by fax: 450-904-0405 (Please check that your phone number is on the document).

 How long will it take for my physician to receive the report of the test?The vast majority of reports are produced within a period of 24 to 48 hours.
 More complex cases, or those requiring other documents may delay the interpretation of the radiologist.
 However, these situations are very rare.

-> May I have a copy of my test and radiological report?In the case of private exams, a CD-ROM is provided to you free of charge.
-Otherwise, charges may be associated to obtaining a copy of the test and radiological report.
+May I have a copy of my test and radiological report?Some charges may be associated to obtaining a copy of the test and radiological report.
 Please refer to our price list for further details.

-> Which tests are free?All tests performed at the Radiology DIX30 Clinic are free of charge, except for ultrasounds, CT scans, magnetic resonance imaging and nuclear medicine exams.
+Which tests are free?All tests performed at the Radiology DIX30 Clinic are free of charge, except for ultrasounds, CT scans, magnetic resonance imaging and nuclear medicine exams.